Mobile Phone Policy

 FAQs

-• We understand that parents may need to contact their child during the school day – we ask that parents phone the school office (01792 560600) and a message will be relayed to your child immediately.
-This may include a message for them to call you themselves.
+• We understand that parents may need to contact their child during the school day – we ask that parents follow our current policy by phoning the school office (01792 606000), and a message will be passed to your child immediately.
+This may include a message asking them to switch on their mobile phone to receive a message/call.
+Direct contact with your child poses a risk of disrupting their learning and that of others in the classroom.

-• We ask that any learner that needs to contact home asks permission from a member of staff before doing so.
-There is also a free to use ‘pupil phone’ in reception that learners can use to contact parents/carers if necessary.
-All parent/carer phone numbers should already be stored on our database.
+• We ask that any learner who needs to contact home requests permission from a member of staff before doing so.
+They are also free to use the ‘pupil phone’ available at the school reception – pupils can use this to contact parents/carers if needed.
+We store all parent/carer contact numbers in our database should a learner need access to that information.

-• All learners will be given paper copies of their timetable at the start of the year – these should be glued into their contact books and kept safely.
-If any learner requires another copy – they can be obtained via the school office.
-All members of staff also have access to all learners’ timetables and can assist if required.
+• Every pupil will be given a paper copy of their timetable at the start of the year – this should be glued into their contact book and kept safe.
+If a pupil needs a replacement, they can collect this from the school office.

-• Phone addiction and reliance is a growing concern for many of us, there will be times when young people and adults will have to go without their mobile phone for various reasons.
-We feel it is better to educate and support learners now, and at a younger age, before it becomes a more serious problem.
+• Mobile phone dependency is an increasing concern for many of us, and there will be times when both young people and adults have to go without their mobile phones for various reasons.
+We believe it is better to educate and support learners and young people now, before it becomes a more serious issue.

 Find Us